weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 ##Deploying the Microservices to Docker Containers

 The microservices are divided between the VMs.
-On `weave-microservice-01`, the docker images for the web front-end service and the registration manager were downloaded.
+On `weave-microservice-01`, the docker images for the web front-end services as well as the registration manager were downloaded.

 These include: